 What started out as a little crush turned into a full-on love affair.
 But after 23 years it’s over.

-I’m leaving Chicago.
+I’m saying goodbye to Chicago.

 Being a shut-in for much of the last year has given me tons of time to think and frankly be bored.
 I vacillated between reveling in my quiet, unscheduled days punctuated by comfy clothes, no make-up and house projects and missing even the simplest interactions with neighbors and acquaintances known as “weak tie” friendships.
 But one thing that revealed itself to me during, and likely because of, the pandemic — I’m ready for a change.